-- (a) To every petition for the initiative shall be attached a full and correct copy of the title and the measure proposed. - (b) To every petition for the referendum shall be attached a full and correct copy of the measure on which the referendum is ordered.
+(a) To every petition for the initiative shall be attached a full and correct copy of the title and the measure proposed.

+(b) To every petition for the referendum shall be attached a full and correct copy of the measure on which the referendum is ordered.

 7-9-107.
-Approval of ballot titles and popular names of petitions prior to circulation - Publication.
+Approval of ballot titles and popular names of petitions prior to circulation -- Publication.
+Filing of original draft before circulation.